On the Kodaira dimension of some algebraic fiber spaces: The proof of the main theorem

 is a globally defined \((n+m,n+m)\)-form on \( X \), where \( (z_1, \ldots, z_n; t_1, \ldots, t_m) \) are local coordinates in \( X \).
 Since \( e^{\psi_X} \) is locally integrable due to the upper boundedness of psh functions, we can define the fiberwise integral

 which yields a globally defined \((m,m)\)-form on \( Y \).
 If we write this form locally as

 then we may interpret \( e^{\psi_Y} \) as defining the norm of a local section of \( -K_Y \) (or the metric of $-K_Y$).
-Our goal is to prove that the function $e^{\psi_Y}$ multiplied by certain norms of sections of $-M_Y$, $-B_D$, and $-C_D$ is psh.
-This would imply that: every local norm of a section of $-K_Y - M_Y - B_D - C_D$ is psh.
+Our goal is to prove that the function $e^{\psi_Y}$ multiplied by certain metrics of $-M_Y$, $-B_D$, and $-C_D$ is psh.
+This would imply that: every local norm of any section of $-K_Y - M_Y - B_D - C_D$ is psh.
 Consequently, the bundle $K_Y + M_Y + B_D + C_D$ admits a Hermitian metric with semi-positive curvature in the sense of Definition~\ref{def Grif semi-posi as sing}.

 \begin{remark} For the reader’s convenience, we recall some basic facts concerning fiber integrals.
 We may regard the fiberwise integral as the pushforward of differential forms.
-Let \( F \colon M_{1} \to M_{2} \) be a submersion between manifolds; that is, \(F\) is surjective and, for every \(x \in M_{1}\), the differential map \( d_{x}F \colon T_{M_{1},x} \longrightarrow T_{M_{2},F(x)} \) is surjective.
+Let $F \colon M_{1} \to M_{2}$ be a submersion between manifolds; that is, \(F\) is surjective and, for every \(x \in M_{1}\), the differential map \( d_{x}F \colon T_{M_{1},x} \longrightarrow T_{M_{2},F(x)} \) is surjective.
 Let \(g\) be a differential form of degree \(q\) on \(M_{1}\), with \(L^{1}_{\mathrm{loc}}\) coefficients, such that the restriction $ F\big|_{\operatorname{Supp} g} $ is proper.
 We claim that \(F_{*}g\) is the differential form of degree \(q - (m_{1} - m_{2})\) obtained from \(g\) by integrating along the fibers of \(F\), where \(m_{1} = \dim_{\mathbb{R}} M_{1}\) and \(m_{2} = \dim_{\mathbb{R}} M_{2}\).
 We denoted

 This assertion is equivalent to the following generalized form of Fubini's theorem: